 - 15 ounce can black beans, drained and rinsed

 - 2 cups baby greens (spinach, kale, etc.)

 - 1/2 teaspoon smoked paprika

 - Place avocado oil in a large skillet over medium heat.

 - Once hot, add onions and sweet potatoes and stir to combine.
 Cook for 2-3 minutes until onions have softened a bit.

 - Add broth (or water) to the skillet, cover and simmer on medium-low heat for 8-10 minutes until sweet potatoes are fork tender.

-- Remove the lid from the skillet, add the black beans, peppers and baby greens.
+- Remove the lid from the skillet, add the turkey, black beans, peppers and baby greens.
 Stir to combine and cook another 3-5 minutes until peppers have softened slightly and greens have wilted.